Harajuku Architecture: 10 Great Buildings

 Designed by Pritzker Prize-winning architect Fumihiko Maki

 Spiral is an arts complex in Tokyo’s Aoyama that fuses culture and business.
-Its spaces can be used for various activities.
-An art gallery, a café, a multipurpose hall, restaurants, gift shops, and a beauty salon occupy it.
+It has spaces for various activities.
+An art gallery, a cafe, a multipurpose hall, restaurants, gift shops, and a beauty salon occupy it.

-The name derives from the exterior of the building and its interior design.
+The name derives from the building’s exterior and interior design.
 They express the image of an ascending spiral.
-Walk inside and it’ll be in front of you.
+Walk inside and you’ll see exactly that.

 Miumiu Omotesando